NASA-AMMOS/BSL/docs/api/04-examples-and-mocks.md

 ## Command Line Options

-See the Mock BPA man page for more details
+The table below contains the Mock BPA executable's command line options.
+See the Mock BPA man page for more details.

 | Option    | Description                                                                                                                       |
 |--------   |------------------------------------                                                                                               |